NSF Dinnerware

 NSF certification and G.E.T. philosophy

-NSF certification process is rigorous and costly.
+The NSF certification process is rigorous and costly.
 Having just one product tested for NSF certification could start at $1,500.
 The overall process depends on the product/line, process or service being certified, and the type of certification.

 This lengthy procedure includes product evaluation, extensive product lab testing, a manufacturing facility inspection, production confirmation, and product sampling.
 After a product is certified, NSF will conduct periodic facility audits and product retesting to verify that the product continues to comply with its standards.

-Because we believe in providing top quality products to our customers, G.E.T. goes the extra mile to make sure that our products, where applicable, are NSF certified.
-All of our melamine products have been tested and certified as being safe to use in foodservice.
-Although it’s costly, providing our customers with NSF certified safe products is important to us and our brand and we’re proud to make our customers’ reputations and the safety of their customers our priority.
+Because we believe in providing top-quality products to our customers, G.E.T. goes the extra mile to make sure that our products, where applicable, are NSF-certified.
+All of our melamine products have been tested and certified as being safe to use in food service.
+Although it’s costly, providing our customers with NSF-certified safe products is important to us and our brand and we’re proud to make our customers’ reputations and the safety of their customers our priority.

 Similar Posts